dkrolikowski/dkrolikowski.github.io/teach.md

 ## Astronomy on Tap

-Astronomy on Tap is a show that brings astronomy to the public in an accessible and fun manner, with them happening all over the world!
-Before the pandemic, Astronomy on Tap in Austin ([AoTATX](https://www.aotatx.org)) ran monthly shows featuring 3 talks and an Astronomy in the News segment, regularly reaching audiences of over 200 people.
-We also broadcasted virtual live shows for most of 2020 featuring a slightly pared down run of show.
+Astronomy on Tap is a show tha brings astronomy to the public with accesible and fun lectures at a bar, with events happening worldwide!

+Before the COVID pandemic, Astronomy on Tap in Austin ([AoTATX](https://www.aotatx.org)) ran monthly shows featuring 3 talks and an Astronomy in the News segment, regularly reaching audiences of over 200 people.
+Throughout 2020, we broadcasted virtual live shows featuring a pared down run of the show.
+In exciting news -- AoTATX has returned to live shows as of November 2023!

-I have helped in running AoTATX for the last few years, including helming the Twitter account during live shows and co-hosting the Astronomy in the News section with my wonderfully hilarious co-host and fellow grad student [Jackie Champagne](http://jackiechampagne.com).
+While at UT Austin, I helped to run AoTATX, including helming the Twitter account during our shows, and co-hosted the Astronomy in the News section with my wonderfully hilarious co-host and fellow grad student [Jackie Champagne](http://jackiechampagne.com).
 AoT has been a great way of getting astronomy to the public, and the enthusiasm and interest among our audience for all of the topics we cover is palpable.

-I have given two talks at AoTATX in the past: one on the prospects of life in the subsurface ocean of Saturn's moon Enceladus, and one on the Dragonfly mission to Titan (and why Titan might very well be the coolest moon in the solar system).
+I have given two talks at AoTATX in the past: one on the prospects of life in the subsurface ocean of Saturn's moon Enceladus and one on the Dragonfly mission to Titan (and why Titan might very well be the coolest moon in the solar system).
 You can view the first talk [here](https://www.youtube.com/watch?v=bVnOff4VTcU) (and hopefully will be able to view the second talk soon!).
 Also, take a look at any of the virtual live shows from 2020 for the monthly comedy routine that is Astronomy in the News.

+Thankfully, the news comedy routine tour continues at Space Drafts, which is the Astronomy on Tap event in Tucson.
+Jackie and I are both postdocs at Steward Observatory, and since the Spring of 2023 have been bringing the news to the Tucson audience.

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/watch?v=bVnOff4VTcU"  frameborder="0"  allow="autoplay; encrypted-media" allowfullscreen></iframe> -->

 ## Undergraduate Mentoring

+While at UT, I was an informal mentor in mulitple undergradute programs.

-I have also been involved in undergraduate mentoring programs here at UT.
-This includes GUMMY, which is a UT Astronomy Department specific program that matches astronomy undergraduates with graduate students to help them navigate the world of astronomy, both in and out of UT.
-I have also been a mentor for the [TAURUS program](https://sites.cns.utexas.edu/taurus/home), which is a summer research experience at UT for undergraduate students from underserved and traditionally marginalized groups.
+One of these programs was the GUMMY program (Graduate-Undergraduate Mentorship in astronoMY), which was a department specific program that matched astronomy undergraduates with grad students to help them navigate the world of astronomy and academia.

+I was also a mentor for the [TAURUS program](https://sites.cns.utexas.edu/taurus/home), which is a summer research experience at UT for undergraduate students from underserved and traditionally marginalized groups.
 As a mentor, I was paired with one of the TAURUS students to help them with their research, provide advice for career paths after graduation, and welcome them into our department.